awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 1. When prompted for confirmation, choose **Start**\.

-To remove the fixed infrastructure costs associated with AutoStop WorkSpaces, remove the WorkSpace from your account\.
+To remove the fixed infrastructure costs that are associated with AutoStop WorkSpaces, remove the WorkSpace from your account\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.